tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 ### Finished

-A HMAC {{!HMAC=RFC2104}} over the hashed authenticator transcript, which is the concatenated Handshake Context, authenticator request (if present), Certificate, and CertificateVerify.
+An HMAC {{!HMAC=RFC2104}} over the hashed authenticator transcript, which is the concatenation of the Handshake Context, authenticator request (if present), Certificate, and CertificateVerify.
 The HMAC is computed using the authenticator hash, using the Finished MAC Key as a key.